katapavanteja/nasscom-vsd-soc-design-program/README.md

 ###  Introduction to all components of open-source digital asic design

 In order to design a Open Source Digital ASIC, we primarily need some components.
+Such as

-Such as (1) RTL Designs
+(1) RTL Designs

 (2) EDA Tools

 (3) PDK Data

 There are some open sources to get these required components.

 For example, In case of RTL Designs we have librecores.org , opencores.org , github.com etc...

 In case of EDA Tools we have Qflow , OpenRoad , OpenLane  etc...

 In case of PDK Data, Recently in 2020 Google collabarated with SkyWater Technology and made **FOSS 130nm Production PDK** OpenSource.

+What are RTL Designs?

+RTL(Register-Transfer-Level) design is a crucial step in the VLSI design flow, which involves the creation of electronic circuits using integrated circuits (ICs).
+It involves the specification of a digital circuit in terms of the flow of digital signals between hardware registers, and the logical operations performed on those signals.

+What are EDA Tools?

+EDA(Electronic Design Automation) Tools are used to design and verify the functionality of an Integrated Circuit to ensure it deliver's the required performance and density.

+What is PDK Data?

+PDK(Process Design Kit) is a collection of files used to model a fabrication process for EDA Tools used in the design of an IC.The collection consists of

+- Process Design Rules : DRC , LVS , PEX
+- Device Models
+- Digital Standard Cell Libraries
+- I/O Libraries etc....